-In the ordinary course of our business, we maintain sensitive data on our networks, including our intellectual property and proprietary or confidential business information relating to our business and that of our customers and business partners.
+In the ordinary course of our business, we maintain sensitive data on our networks, and also may maintain sensitive information on our business partners' and third party providers' networks, including our intellectual property and proprietary or confidential business information relating to our business and that of our customers and business partners.
 The secure maintenance of this information is critical to our business and reputation.
 We believe that companies have been increasingly subject to a wide variety of security incidents, cyber-attacks, hacking and phishing attacks, and other attempts to gain unauthorized access.
 These threats can come from a variety of sources, all ranging in sophistication from an individual hacker to a state-sponsored attack.
 Cyber threats may be generic, or they may be custom-crafted against our information systems.
 Cyber-attacks have become increasingly more prevalent and much harder to detect and defend against.
 Our network and storage applications, as well as those of our customers, business partners, and third party providers, may be subject to unauthorized access by hackers or breached due to operator error, malfeasance or other system disruptions.
 It is often difficult to anticipate or immediately detect such incidents and the damage caused by such incidents.
 These data breaches and any unauthorized access, misuse or disclosure of our information or intellectual property could compromise our intellectual property and expose sensitive business information.
 Cyber-attacks on us or our customers, business partners or third party providers could also cause us to incur significant remediation costs, result in product development delays, disrupt key business operations and divert attention of management and key information technology resources.
-These incidents could also subject to battering from alleged vulnerabilities in the security of our processors.
-We also maintain confidential and personally identifiable information about our workers.
-The integrity and protection of our worker data is critical to our business and our workers have a high expectation that we will adequately protec
+These incidents could also subject us to liability, expose us to significant expense and cause significant harm to our reputation and business.
+In addition, we could be subject to potential claims for damages resulting from loss of data fro

-- implementing new data security procedures, including costs related to upgrading computer and network security; - · training workers to maintain and monitor our security measures; - remediating any data security breach and addressing the related litigation; and - mitigating reputational harm.
+- · implementing new data security procedures, including costs related to upgrading computer and network security; - · training workers to maintain and monitor our security measures; - · remediating any data security breach and addressing the related litigation; and - mitigating reputational harm.